Aaron Rodgers: 2022

 On March 8, Rodgers confirmed that he would return and play for the Packers for the 2022 season after speculations that Rodgers could retire or demand a trade to another team.
 There were reports that Rodgers and the Packers had agreed to terms on a 4-year, $200 million contract extension that would have made him the highest-paid player in NFL history, but Rodgers denied those reports on Twitter, stating that the numbers on the proposed contract were inaccurate, and that he had yet to sign such a contract.
 He did confirm, however, that he would return to play his 18th NFL season with the Packers.

 On March 16, he officially signed his contract extension.
 The final terms of the contract was a 3-year contract (which replaced the final year of his existing contract) worth $150.8 million, with $101.5 million guaranteed.
 The new contract made him the highest paid player in North American sports history on an annual basis, surpassing the NBA's Damian Lillard's $49 million per annum contract.

-In the season opener against the Minnesota Vikings, Rodgers threw for 195 yards and an interception in the 23–7 loss.
-In Week 4 against the New England Patriots, Rodgers threw for 251 yards and two touchdowns, but also threw his fourth career pick-six to Jack Jones in the 27–24 overtime win.
-In Week 5 at London, Rodgers threw for 222 yards and two touchdowns in an upset loss against the New York Giants.
+In the season opener against the Vikings, Rodgers threw for 195 yards and an interception in the 23–7 loss.
+In Week 4 against the Patriots, Rodgers threw for 251 yards and two touchdowns, but also threw his fourth career pick-six to Jack Jones in the 27–24 overtime win.
+In Week 5 at London, Rodgers threw for 222 yards and two touchdowns in an upset loss against the Giants.
 In Week 8 against the Buffalo Bills on Sunday Night Football, Rodgers threw for 203 yards, two touchdowns and one interception as the Packers lost their fourth consecutive game in the 27–17 defeat.
-The next week against the Detroit Lions, Rodgers threw for 291 yards, a touchdown, and three interceptions in the 15–9 loss.
+The next week against the Lions, Rodgers threw for 291 yards, a touchdown, and three interceptions in the 15–9 loss.
 It was the first time since Week 15 of the 2017 season that Rodgers threw three interceptions in a game.
-Rodgers bounced back the following week against the Dallas Cowboys, completing 14-of-20 passes for 224 yards and three touchdowns in 31–28 overtime victory.
-Following a Week 11 loss to the Tennessee Titans, Rodgers confirmed he has been playing with a broken thumb on his throwing hand he suffered in Week 5.
-A Week 12 loss to the Philadelphia Eagles left the Packers with a 4–8 record, but the team rallied off four consecutive wins to get to 8–8 before the regular season finale.
+Rodgers bounced back the following week against the Cowboys, completing 14-of-20 passes for 224 yards and three touchdowns in 31–28 overtime victory.
+Following a Week 11 loss to the Titans, Rodgers confirmed he has been playing with a broken thumb on his throwing hand he suffered in Week 5.
+A Week 12 loss to the Eagles left the Packers with a 4–8 record, but the team rallied off four consecutive wins to get to 8–8 before the regular season finale.
 The Packers finished with an 8–9 record and missed the postseason following a Week 18 loss to the Detroit Lions in a win-and-in scenario for Green Bay.
 Rodgers finished the 2022 season with 3,695 passing yards, 26 touchdowns, and 12 interceptions, which marked the most for Rodgers in a single season since 2008.
+He was ranked 51st by his fellow players on the NFL Top 100 Players of 2023.